The Transition of Influencer Marketing

 Despite FTC warnings, influencers hardly disclose their posts as sponsored.
 Influencers should accept responsibility for the goods they peddle.
 It’s not that hard to include the #ad or #sponsored tag.

-Campaigns like Fyre Festival remind us the importance of accountability.
+Campaigns like Fyre Festival remind us of the importance of accountability.
 What happens after someone has become influenced?
 So far the answer is, “not my problem.”

 Once a consumer is influenced, they’re part of a community that needs managing.